BNSC1/android-notes/README.md

 Thread safety: different threads can access the same resources without erroneous behavior or unpredictable results

-Deadlock: two or more threads aren’t able to make any progress because the resource required are held by either of them, while not being able to aquire it
+Deadlock: two or more threads aren’t able to make any progress because the resource required are held by either of them, while not being able to acquire it

 - How to avoid: